Explain: What is Resistor and Different Types of Resistors

 Fixed resistor:

-These widely used resistors are a fixed resistance value defined at the time of manufacturing.
+These widely used resistors have a fixed resistance value defined at the time of manufacturing.
 Their resistance value is either printed over the resistor or color-coded over them.
-Following are the types of fixed resistors.
+The following are the types of fixed resistors.

 Carbon Composition Resistors :